TheFackelmayerLab/RepEnrich2n/README.md

 **For reference: We currently use Python 3 (version 3.11.4), Biopython (version 1.83), Bowtie2 (version 2.4.3), samtools (version 1.19.2), and bedtools (v2.31.1)**

 ## **2. Selecting the suitable reference genome**
-The better the reference genome is chosen, the better the results of the analysis will be.
+*The better the reference genome is chosen, the better the results of the analysis will be*.
 For our analysis of repetitive elements in the human genome, we have used the latest available version, T2T-CHM13v2.0, instead of the standard hg38 genome.
 The T2T genome includes gapless telomere-to-telomere assemblies for all 22 human autosomes and chromosome X, comprising 3,054,815,472 bp of total sequence.
 The entire genome sequence, documentation and additional files can be found at the GitHub page of the [Telomere-to-telomere consortium CHM13 project](https://github.com/marbl/CHM13).
 At the same GitHub page, you also find the required RepeatMasker annotation file.
 These files are in the public domain and can be directly downloaded through the following links (but you don’t have to do this now, read on!):

 1. [T2Tchm13v2.0 genome](https://s3-us-west-2.amazonaws.com/human-pangenomics/T2T/CHM13/assemblies/analysis_set/chm13v2.0.fa.gz)
 2. [RepeatMasker file for T2Tchm13v2.0](https://s3-us-west-2.amazonaws.com/human-pangenomics/T2T/CHM13/assemblies/annotation/chm13v2.0_RepeatMasker_4.1.2p1.2022Apr14.out)